itskagee/spotify-import-fix-recently-added/README.md

 Should be fine for Linux as well.
 Not sure about MacOS, but I don't think there should be any issues, especially if using Docker.

+## What it does, and how
+This script takes one or more playlists present in your account and makes a copy of those with items that maintain the existing ordering when sorted by recently added.

+It does this by first scanning the existing playlist, then adding the songs to a new playlist one by one with a 1 second delay in between.
+While this makes the process a bit long for huge playlists, it is the only way we can be assured that the sorting works as intended.

+Currently there is no provision for saving state, so if your internet dies, or you experience a power cut, just delete the playlist copy made by the script from your account and run the script again.
+Since it does not modify the existing playlist, the process is deterministic.
+I have not tested it for idempotence (although I think Spotify allows for playlists with duplicate names, so the script should be idempotent as well).

+I have tested this with playlists up to 700 items long and it works fine.

 ## Prerequisites
 - Install one of the following on your system:
     - Docker (easier)